lucatironi/lucatironi.github.io/_posts/2013-5-5-ruby_rails_rubymotion_ios_app_authentication_devise_tutorial_part_one.md

 layout: post
 title: Ruby on Rails and RubyMotion Authentication Part One
 tagline: A Complete iOS App with a Rails API backend
-description: Using the same backend we developed in the previous tutorials, I'll guide you through the coding of an iOS (iPhone) app using Rubymotion that will use the same JSON API as the Android app.
+description: Using the same backend we developed in the previous tutorials, I'll guide you through the coding of an iOS (iPhone) app using Rubymotion that will use the same JSON API as the Android app. **UPDATED on May 15th: fixed session storage bug, some typos and some small changes according to the [2.0 release of Rubymotion](http://blog.rubymotion.com/post/49943751398/rubymotion-goes-2-0-and-gets-os-x-support-templates).**

 category: tutorial
 tags: [Ruby on Rails, Rubymotion, iPhone, iOS, Devise, authentication, API]
 ---
 {% include JB/setup %}

-**UPDATED on May 11th: typos and small changed according to the [2.0 release of Rubymotion](http://blog.rubymotion.com/post/49943751398/rubymotion-goes-2-0-and-gets-os-x-support-templates).**
+**UPDATED on May 15th: fixed session storage bug, some typos and some small changes according to the [2.0 release of Rubymotion](http://blog.rubymotion.com/post/49943751398/rubymotion-goes-2-0-and-gets-os-x-support-templates).**

 Hi all and welcome back in 2013.
 In the first three tutorials (part [one](/tutorial/2012/10/15/ruby_rails_android_app_authentication_devise_tutorial_part_one), [two](/tutorial/2012/10/16/ruby_rails_android_app_authentication_devise_tutorial_part_two) and [three](/tutorial/2012/12/07/ruby_rails_android_app_authentication_devise_tutorial_part_three)) I walked you through the developing of a complete Android app backed by a web application in Ruby on Rails and communicating via a JSON API.